jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design
 - **Zero Trust**: "assume breach"; a security concept and alternative the traditional (castle/moat) approach where nothing is automatically trusted.
 Instead each request for activity or access is assumed to be from an unknown and untrusted location until otherwise verified;
     - Goal is to have every access request authenticated, authorized, and encrypted prior to access being granted to an asset or resource
+    - See my article on an [Overview of Zero Trust Basics](https://blog.balancedsec.com/p/an-overview-of-zero-trust-basics)
 - **Privacy by design (PbD)**: a guideline to integrate privacy protections into products during the earliest design phase rather than tacking it on at the end of development;
-    - Same overall concept as "security by design" or "integrated security" where security is an element of design and architecture of a product starting at initiation and continuing through the software development lifecycle (SDLC).
+    - Same overall concept as "security by design" or "integrated security" where security is an element of design and architecture of a product starting at initiation and continuing through the software development lifecycle (SDLC)
     - There are 7 recognized principles to achieve privacy by design:
         - Proactive, preventative: think ahead and design for things that you anticipate might happen
         - Default setting: make private by default, e.g. social media app shouldn't share user data with everybody by default